metaspace/comprehensive-rust/src/concurrency/send-sync.md

 as long as they only contain `Send` and `Sync` types.
 You can also implement them manually when you know it is valid.

+Here is another way to look at `Send` and `Sync`.
+There are three relevant
+permissions:

+ * Access value mutably from threads other than the one it was created on, with synchronization.
+(Send gives this.)
+ * Access value immutably from threads other than the one it was created on, with synchronization.
+(Send and Sync both gives this - you only need one of them to have it.)
+ * Access value immutably from threads other than the one it was created on, without synchronization.
+(Sync gives this.)

 [1]: https://doc.rust-lang.org/std/marker/trait.Send.html
 [2]: https://doc.rust-lang.org/std/marker/trait.Sync.html
 [3]: ../unsafe/unsafe-traits.md